juxor/afaq/markdown/secI1.md

 the **united.**"_ [**Op.
 Cit.**, p.
 275]

-Therefore, social anarchists do not appeal purely to altruism in their struggle against the de-humanising effects of the market, but also to to
-egoism: the simple fact that co-operation and mutual aid is in our best interests as individuals.
+Therefore, social anarchists do not appeal purely to altruism in their struggle against the de-humanising effects of the market, but also to egoism: the simple fact that co-operation and mutual aid is in our best interests as individuals.
 By co-operating and controlling _"the affairs of the united,"_ we can ensure a free society which is worth living in, one in which the individual is not crushed by market forces and has time to fully develop his or her individuality and uniqueness:

 > _"Solidarity is therefore the state of being in which Man attains the greatest degree of security and wellbeing; and therefore egoism itself, that